 Although decisions of our Supreme Court to impose public discipline on a judge are matters of public record, NCGS § 7A-377 provides that all papers filed with the Commission and all proceedings before the Commission are confidential.
-The judge, justice, commissioner or deputy commissioner who is the subject of an investigation or proceedings before the Commission may waive in writing the confidentiality of documents that otherwise would be public records.
+The judge, justice, commissioner, or deputy commissioner who is the subject of an investigation or proceedings before the Commission may waive in writing the confidentiality of documents.
+The duty of confidentiality is reciprocal between any judge that may be the subject of a matter before the Commission and the Commission and staff.
 Confidentiality as to certain records also ends if our Supreme Court orders public discipline of the judge.
 In those circumstances, the statement of charges, pleadings and recommendations of the Commission to our Supreme Court, as well as the record filed in support of the Commission's recommendations, are no longer considered confidential.
 The Commission's investigative files, however, remain confidential.
 In accordance with Commission Rules, the Commission also may disclose certain limited information when there is a need to notify another person or agency in order to protect the public or the administration of justice.